 If you still find yourself envious of the summer weather and wish you could celebrate outdoors, I may have the answer: your backyard.
 If you don’t have one already, invest in a fire pit and a dozen or so fleece blankets for your guests and decorate with Christmas ornaments and lights for an even more inviting look.
 Granted there will be children, you could set up a cookie decorating station as well as a hot chocolate station, complete with marshmallows—if you have a Crockpot, then you could make the hot chocolate in there for a big batch.

 Personally, my birthday would never be complete without mulled wine.
 It’s relatively cheap, festive, and it will warm you from the core up; I cannot think of a better drink to serve while outdoors.
 If you’re not a huge wine fan, then you could also spike apple cider for another crowd-pleasing beverage.
 As winter is a generally festive season, you can approach deciding between birthday cakes in that manner, too.
 A favorite would be a layered cake, with the layers alternating between white and dark chocolate; between the layers, you could have a crushed candy cane and whipped cream spread.
-If this seems like too much work (or you’re not a festive person), then invest in some winter ale and bake a chocolate stout cake!
+If this seems like too much work hire a renown catering Vancouver company or if that’s too much money get some some winter ale and bake a chocolate stout cake!

 If you’re not the birthday planner and are actually a guest of this winter celebration, then aim for heartfelt birthday gift ideas or birthday cards (you don’t necessarily need to have both).
 Perhaps you don’t have time to knit them a scarf or a hat, which is fine—I’m pretty sure only moms and the occasional girlfriend or wife does that, anyway.
 For cold areas where it occasionally snows, consider creating a do-it-yourself kit for snowshoes; the supplies are relatively cheap, even though the idea is unique and would be highly appreciated.
 Alternately, if you’re on a time constraint, then more birthday gift ideas could be wool slippers or a soft, thick robe.
 This way, when it comes to the birthday cards, you could simply purchase a blank card to write in, granted you have time.
 On the other hand, if there’s no more time to be had, then you could cut off a piece of the wrapping paper in a rectangle, fold it in half, and write inside of that.
 Not only does it match, but it’s economical, too!
 Regardless of who you are or when you were born, there will always be more original birthday party ideas—the first step is determining what you’ve been interested in lately and your budget, and then just let the ideas flow.